Blendify/blender-manual/trunk/blender_docs/manual/data_system/scenes.rst

-Scene management and library appending/linking are based on Blender's :doc:`Library and Data System </data_system/index>`, so it is a good idea to read that manual page first if you're not familiar with the basics of that system.
+Scene management and library appending/linking are based on Blender's :doc:`Library and Data System </data_system/index>`, so it is a good idea to read that manual page first if you are not familiar with the basics of that system.

 You can select and create scenes with the *Scene selector* in the Info window header (the bar at the top of most Blender layouts, see *Screen and Scene selectors*).